 The AIS-gPPT2-1C features an unconventional flat stacked-plate geometry, aiming to radically reduce the space required for a pulsed plasma thruster, while still allowing for higher thrust levels than conventional micro pulsed plasma thrusters.
 The thruster utilizes a single channel to better qualify thruster characteristics in the smallest-possible form factor, allowing for rapid prototyping and changing of thruster geometries for scaling to larger gridded thrusters.
 The thruster is made with low cost and easy to find materials such as oxygen-free copper plate, Teflon sheet, 316 stainless steel hardware, and PEEK hardware.

 The AIS-gPPT2-1C thruster will serve as the basis for further revisions to the AIS-gPPT line of pulsed plasma thrusters.
-The thruster has already passed Phase I testing for successful and repeatable ignition at high vacuum.
-Preliminary impulse bit measurements have also been successfully performed with the thruster as well.
-Phase II will be implemented to look at initial thruster lifetime, with a goal of 10k shots for the thruster.
+The thruster has already passed Phase I testing for successful and repeatable ignition at high vacuum, as well as Phase II impulse bit measurements.

 - Thruster Type: Micro Gridded Pulsed Plasma Thruster

 - Configuration: Flat Stacked Plate with Single Thruster Channel